wessberg/Polyfiller/README.md

 It is up to you to decide which polyfills you need, but the web service will automatically make sure to include every dependency of those polyfills, but only if the browser doesn't already support them.
 See [this](#usage-in-a-web-workerservice-worker) or [this](#usage-in-node) section for details on how to use `Polyfiller` from Web Workers/ServiceWorkers and Node.

+You can provide options to Polyfiller via query parameters such as `minify` and `sourcemap` to adjust the received payload to your liking.

 ## Examples

 ### Example 1: